 CHILD BIT BY DOG – MN LAWYER

 Our attorneys have handled many cases in Minnesota where a dog bites a child, usually a neighbor’s dog at the neighbor’s house.
-If your son or daughter is bitten or attacked by a dog in MN, you may have the right to recover medical bills for treatment, plus compensation for your child for the scars and pain suffering.
+If your son or daughter is bitten or attacked by a dog in MN, you may have the right to recover medical bills for treatment, plus compensation for your child for their scars and pain and suffering.
 The dog bite law in MN is very strict to make sure that a dog owner is held responsible for any injury caused by their dog.
-Fortunately, most homeowner’s insurance policies provide coverage for injuries caused by pets, which usually offers a degree of comfort to the dog’s owner, especially if the dog is owned by a neighbor, family friend or relative.
+Fortunately, most homeowner’s insurance policies provide coverage for injuries caused by pets, which usually offers a degree of comfort to the dog owner, especially if the dog is owned by a neighbor, family friend or relative.

 We recently came across an article that discusses why dogs bite children and our attorneys wanted to share it with others in an effort to prevent future incidents:

 As reported in the medical journal Injury Prevention, researchers at the veterinary behavioral clinic examined 111 cases of dog bites by 103 dogs (representing 41 different dog breeds) that took place over a four-year period.

 Several notable patterns came to their attention: the dogs displayed territorial behavior, anxiety, or were coping with medical issues at the time the biting occurred.

 Researchers suggest the main cause of aggression in dogs stems from territorial behavior:

 - Children under the age of 6 were more likely to be bitten when a dog felt the kids were threatening to take his food or toys.